Brainstorm activities for literature!

 Brainstorm any literary term…

+Getting all the information in front of students can really turn around a class’ attitude about literature.
 What works for you?
 Add ideas that work for your classes when brainstorming about literature.